-For the first twenty years of my career, I (co)founded a series “venture-scale” software companies, growing each from and idea and a few co-founders to a company earning millions in revenue, collectively serving tens of millions of customers.
-All but the first of these startups are still in operations and a few acquired by Global 1000 companies.
+For the first twenty years of my career, I (co)founded a series venture-scale software companies, growing each from an idea to a company earning millions in revenue, collectively serving tens of millions of customers.

-I now use the knowledge gained from those twenty years to help the next set of entrepreneurs.
+I now use the knowledge gained from those twenty years to help new entrepreneurs.
 My goal is to have them increase their odds of success by not repeating the common mistakes that I and my peers once made.
 I do this in many ways:

 The Next Step series of books guides entrepreneurs step-by-step through the process of getting from idea to operational startup, breaking the paradigm of startup investing, and explaining years of lessons teaching entrepreneurship.

 The Next Step: podcast shares the lessons from the books plus other advice, anecdotes, and interviews, all in bite-sized audio pieces.

 Fledge is a global network of conscious company accelerators, providing intense guidance, mentorship, investment, and support for a small set of entrepreneurs.

 Africa Eats is the first spin-off of Fledge, taking a few dozen graduates, all run by native-Africans, all focused on lessening poverty and hunger across the continent, wrapping them in a holding company to provide more even support than than the accelerator.

 If all you need is a bit of pitch coaching, I can help with that, on my Patreon.
 1-on-1, slide-by-slide pitch coaching or story telling.